- These guidelines apply to employees on probation, except those employed by the NWT Power Corporation.

 - Employee performance and behaviour is monitored by the supervisor and is expected to contribute toward the achievement of the organization's goals and objectives.
 When an employee's performance or behaviour is unsatisfactory, corrective action must be taken.

-- An employee who is appointed to a position that has the same duties as his/her previous position will not serve an additional probationary period.
-This does not apply to casuals.
+- An employee who is appointed to a position that has the same duties as their previous position will not serve an additional probationary period.
+This does not apply to casual employees.

-- If an employee does not successfully complete his/her probationary period on transfer or promotion, every reasonable effort is taken to appoint him/her to a position comparable to the one from which he/she was transferred or promoted.
+- If an employee does not successfully complete their probationary period on transfer or promotion, every reasonable effort is taken to appoint them to a position comparable to the one from which they were transferred or promoted.

 - An employee who has been transferred or promoted and who does not successfully complete the probationary period due to misconduct may be terminated for cause.